tgoodsell-tempus/teleport/rfd/0113-moderated-file-transfers.md

 	2. Broadcast/audit event
 	3. We can then use a policy checker to see if the approvers fulfill any moderation policy on the original requester.
 We can treat this check the same as the `checkIfStart` conditional for opening a session.
 If this comes back true, we notify the original requester with an event containing the ID of the `FileTransferRequest`

-Once the client receives this final "approved" message, we can automatically send a "normal" SCP request (over HTTP) with two new optional params, `sessionID` and `requestID`.
+Once the client receives this final "approved" message, we can automatically send a "normal" SCP request (over HTTP) with two new optional params, `sessionID` and `requestID` (similar to the new optional `webauthn` param in this same request).
+The benefits of using the normal SCP request is that we can conditionally choose to skip this entire approval process flow for non-moderated sessions.
+If the session is not moderated, just send the scp request as usual.
+If it is, do the song and dance perscribed above.

 #### Updated file transfer api handler